catseye/Fountain/README.md

 *   Why would we want to support local variables?
 *   How can parameter passing be implemented?
 *   How can we apply randomness during generation?
+*   How should parameters with different data types be handled?

 TODO
 ----

 ### Semantics

-*   Check constraints on all branches of an alternation.
+*   Check constraints on all branches of each alternation, select pseudorandomly (and efficiently) from the set of alternatives which are permissible.
 *   Params on top-level Goal mean those values must be provided from environment.

 ### Implementation

+*   Flatten nested Seq's and Alt's in the AST (to support the alternative-selection strategy described above).
 *   Command-line option to start at a different goal symbol.
 *   Pretty-printer, so that the implementation tests can be more robust.